sheumann/smbfst/README.md

 To disconnect from a file share when you are done with it, drag it to the Trash or use the Eject command in the Finder's Disk menu.

+If you want to reset the SMB FST to its default configuration, delete the `*:System:Preferences:SMB.Config` file.
+This will remove any saved login information and any settings for mounting shares at startup.

 Server Configuration
 --------------------